Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-05.md

 JS Provides two ways of working with numbers.

-- Number - The Number object is a number it represents a numeric value.
+- `Number` - The Number object is a number it represents a numeric value.
 It has a few properties and a few methods

+`new Number(37)` This is a thing, and it's different from `37`

 Take a look at the properties and methods.